On this page

 Get detailed information about redundancy pay, including:

-The Business in Transition Support (BiTS) program is designed to help businesses facing redundancy and retrenchment and can be contacted to organise an information session for employees.
-Please email the BiTS team to organise an information session and use the information below to ensure you meet your obligations and provide employees with everything they need.
+Jobs Victoria Workers in Transition (WiT) program is designed to help businesses and workers facing retrenchment and can be contacted to organise an information session for employees.